How it All Began...

-Our birthmother was scheduled to have a C-section nine days after our daughter was actually born.
+Our expectant mother was scheduled to have a C-section nine days after our daughter was actually born.
 We figured we had some time, so we had nothing packed.
-When I got the call that our birthmother was in labor, I was at my friend's house and, quite honestly, in shock.
+When I got the call that our expectant mother was in labor, I was at my friend's house and, quite honestly, in shock.
 I immediately called my husband and told him to start packing as I was on my way.
 We were no more than 20 minutes away from home when my phone flashed with the first picture of our daughter.
-My heart leapt into my throat and I had to pull over.
+My heart leaped into my throat and I had to pull over.
 I was so overcome with emotions.
 Once I gathered myself, I had to actually put the car on cruise control because I could not do the speed limit.
 All I wanted to do was see our beautiful little girl in person.

 Describe the experience of finally meeting your baby.

 All I can say is that meeting our daughter was surreal.
 We got to the hospital about three and a half hours after she was born, so we were brought to our birthmother's room.
-The nurse went to get our daughter, and during the wait we talked about how the birth went and how our birthmother was feeling.
+The nurse went to get our daughter, and during the wait, we talked about how the birth went and how our birthmother was feeling.
 Finally, they wheeled our daughter into the room and there laid the most beautiful little girl I had ever seen.
 The nurse went to hand her to the birthmother, but she pointed at me and said, "You need to give her to her mom."
 That was the first time I was called mom...and that is an awesome feeling.
 They placed her in my arms and I could not stop looking at her.

 What is your relationship like with the birthmother?

 We have a great relationship with her!
 She is still considered our friend.
 We send pictures to her and still talk from time to time.
 We see her as a wonderful person who loves our daughter as much as we do.